-The school's designated teacher for LAC and care leavers has specialist knowledge of the issues faced by this cohort and for this reason, the designated safeguarding lead will consult with the designated teacher to seek advice whenever there are concerns about the welfare of a looked after or previously looked after child or care leaver.
+The school's designated teacher for LAC and care leavers has specialist knowledge of the issues faced by this cohort.
+In Primrose Hill School, the designated safeguarding lead is also the designated teacher and will take appropriate action, sometimes after seeking advice, whenever there are concerns about the welfare of a looked after or previously looked after child or care leaver.